Performance Marketing: 4 Key Metrics For Brands

 As Internet and mobile phone usage increases, so does the pressure on brands to successfully advertise to potential customers through digital channels.

-According to Forrester Research, U.S. online display ad spending will increase 90 percent from $19.8 billion in 2014 to $37.6 billion in 2019.
+According to Forrester Research, U.S. online display ad spending will increase 90 percent from $19.8 billion to $37.6 billion.
 One of the largest challenges brands face as spending increases is properly tracking and measuring the results of that spending.